 developed a job description, daily schedule, and work order process for caretaker James Dayile

-photographed and interviewed each member of the Ilizwe Empowerment Crafting Program to update and personalize the Ilizwe page on the website
+photographed and interviewed each member of the Ilizwe crafting program to update and personalize the Ilizwe page on the website

-met with Victor Sothozama, the coordinator of afterschool tutoring (Samkelwe tutors working with Vusumzi students), evaluated the status of the nascent program, discussed suggestions for improvement, and arrived at a stipend for the coordinator's service
+met with Victor Sothozama, the coordinator of afterschool tutoring (Samkelwe tutors working with Vusumzi students), evaluated the status of the nascent program, and discussed suggestions for improvement

 distributed to/reviewed the medical pamphlet with VPS students in Grades 3 - 7 and to the local Lukhanyiso Clinic